 I am one of the few people in Athens with a genuine southern accent.
 I am a true southerner I was even born in South Australia.
 I spent much of my childhood on a farm near Narembeen in Western Australia.

 I was educated at the University of Western Australia (B Sc and Dip Comp), Monash University (MBA), and the University of Minnesota (Ph D).
 In Australia, I taught at Curtin University and Edith Cowan University, where I founded the Department of Information Systems.
-I am a visiting researcher at the Viktoria Institute in Sweden, and the international coordinator for the Addis Ababa University PhD in IS.
+I am a visiting researcher at Viktoria Swedish ICT in Göteborg, and co-international coordinator for the Addis Ababa University PhD in IS.
 In 2006, I was appointed a Fellow of the Association for Information Systems and in 2007 a Fellow of the Royal Society of Arts.
 In 2011, I received the Association for Information Systems' LEO award, which is given for exceptional life time achievement in Information Systems.

 The University of Georgia has been very supportive of my academic career, and I have published over 160 articles in leading academic and practitioner journals, written or edited more than 10 books (including a data management text book and the first book on Energy Informatics).
 I have served as a senior editor for MIS Quarterly and was co-conference chair for International Conference on Information Systems 2004.
 I have been President of the Association for Information Systems.